Lustocan/_my_smart_res/README.txt

 Note: the application works even if you do not load the certificates, however the browser will consider the page "untrusted".
-If you still want to access the site and use the application, you need to access the page https://localhost:4200/, click on "continue anyway", access the page https://localhost:443/ and click on "continue anyway" there too (otherwise the web page is displayed but the services provided by the server will be blocked by the browser).
+If you still want to access the site and use the application, you need to access the page https://localhost:4200/, click on "Continue with localhost (unsafe)", access the page https://localhost:443/ and click on "Continue with localhost (unsafe)" there too (otherwise the web page is displayed but the services provided by the server will be blocked by the browser).